Hillel International Scholarship FAQs

 You have questions.
 We have answers.

-Yes, in order to be considered for a Hillel International scholarship, applicants must identify as Jewish.
-Applicants who have at least one Jewish grandparent or who have formally converted to Judaism will be considered.
+Yes, to be considered for a Hillel International scholarship, applicants must identify as Jewish.

 Applicants must attend or be preparing to attend an accredited four-year college or university in the U.S. or Canada.

-Incoming first-year college students, current undergraduate first-years, sophomores, and juniors whose parent(s) or guardian(s) did not complete a four-year degree program are eligible for the Knapp First-Generation Student Award.
+Incoming first-year college students, current undergraduate first-years, sophomores, and juniors whose parent(s) or guardian(s) did not complete a four-year degree program are eligible for the Knapp First Generation Student Scholarship.

-Unfortunately, past employees and immediate family members of Hillel officers, directors, employees, and major contributors ($5,000+) are ineligible to receive these awards.
+Unfortunately, past employees, and immediate family members of Hillel International or Hillel on campus officers, directors, employees, and major contributors ($5,000+) are ineligible to receive these awards.

 Yes, applicants must be students in good standing with their current academic institution and must have a GPA of 2.5 or above.